mikolajroszak/qsp-protocol-node/doc/node-operator.md

 Logs are written to `qsp-protocol-node.log` file in the .qsp-protocol directory within the user home directory.
 Logs are rotated every time a node restarts.
 If you encounter any issues including the node failing to restart, check the qsp-protocol-node.log.
 If this does not resolve your issue, check old log files that are saved as tar.gz files.

 To find all log files:
-1. cd to ${HOME}/.qsp-protocol directory
+1. `cd` to `${HOME}/.qsp-protocol` directory
 1. run `ls -lhtr`
-1. Check the creation time of the log files
+1. check the creation time of the log files
 1. untar the latest log file to tmp dir using `tar -xvf <tar-file-name> -C /tmp`
-1. Check the file for relevant error messages
+1. check the file for relevant error messages

 You may have to follow the above process multiple times to debug an issue.
 If you open up a GitHub issue, please include your findings and [attach all relevant log files](https://help.github.com/en/articles/file-attachments-on-issues-and-pull-requests).